GeomScale/volesti/docs/getting_started/install.md

 ```
 For example:  `-DLP_SOLVE=/usr/lib/lpsolve/liblpsolve55.so`

 In WSL (Windows Subsystem Linux), you can run the following command to install libc6-dev-i386.
-This will be required for `ieeefp.h` which is used under `qd` library,
+This will be required for `ieeefp.h` which is used by `qd` library,

     sudo apt-get install libc6-dev-i386